GEN Z COUNCIL

-Cato is a homeschooled high school senior from New York City.
+Cato is a freshman at Dartmouth and hails from New York City.
 He’s active in Model Congress, speech and debate.
 He interned for Humanity Forward as a policy researcher on Universal Basic Income programs.
 Cato represented the State of New York at the 2021 Boys Nation Senate in Washington, D.C.
-He teaches water safety to high school students, is an avid photographer and will likely study philosophy, politics and government in college.
+He teaches water safety to high school students, is an avid photographer and is studying philosophy, politics and government in college.

 Cam Fowler is a member of the class of 2023 at Pine Lake Preparatory School, a STEM focused-school in Lake Norman, North Carolina.
 Cam's passion for environmental causes began in elementary school when he visited the coast of North Carolina and first learned about protections for endangered sea turtles.
 He has experienced the stress of weather-related disasters and knows the feeling of climate anxiety from these personal experiences.
 His passion is for preventing climate anxiety in kids in the future, something he has felt for as long as he can remember.
 Cam's Service Superpower is The Spark, and he plans to put his superpower to work after studying Public Policy Affairs with an emphasis on environmental sustainability - the college or university is TBD until spring of '23.